-Meet Neve Linforth, who has recently completed her internship as a Service Designer at the Ministry of Business, Innovation and Employment (MBIE).
+Meet Alesha, who has recently completed her internship as a Graphic Designer at MPI (Ministry for Primary Industries).

-Hi Neve!
+Hi Alesha!
 So I’d like to begin by asking how you heard about the internship?

 Interns can cover a wide range of tasks, depending on the business need at the time of placement.
 What did your internship involve?